Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-Including these terms with a minus sign ensures that the lowest energy states have trivial flux on the plaquettes.
-This trivial flux condition is called fake-flatness \cite{Bullivant2017}, due to its analogy with the flatness condition of ordinary lattice gauge theory (which enforces that all cycles are trivial).
-We call plaquettes that satisfy the fake-flatness condition, such as the plaquette shown in Figure \ref{fake_flatness}, fake-flat.

 Finally, we consider the gauge-invariant quantity associated to the closed surfaces.
-In the same way as for closed cycles, we punish closed surfaces with non-trivial 2-flux (2-holonomy).
+In the same way as for closed cycles, we penalize closed surfaces with non-trivial 2-flux (2-holonomy).
 This is done with an energy term at each ``blob" (3-cell) \cite{Bullivant2017}.
 The blobs are the smallest three-dimensional volumes, such as the smallest cubes in a cubic lattice.
 For each blob, we have an energy term that checks the value of the surface of that blob, leaving it unchanged if that value is $1_E$ and giving zero otherwise \cite{Bullivant2017}, as shown in Figure \ref{blob_energy_term}.
 We denote the blob term associated to a blob $b$ by $\mathcal{B}_b$.
-Note that in this series of papers we will consider the cases where the lattice is in two or three spatial dimensions (so the overall model is 2+1d or 3+1d), and in the former case the lattice has no blobs and so we will have no blob energy terms.
+The blob term also enters the Hamiltonian with a minus sign, so that the full Hamiltonian is given by \cite{Bullivant2017}